brique-co-kr/dsg-brique.github.io/brique_analytics/brique_analytics.md

 BRIQUE Analytics currently support R, Python, Scala, Java, C/C++.
 You have to use our packages and libraries to use Java and C/C++.

 ### 6. API service for data analysis for developers and service providers
+You can make and provide your own data analysis service throughout our analytics cite after registration of your developer account.
 [example]

 ### 5. Ready to realtime analysis for service providers
+You can embedd data analysis functions to your system with BRIQUE Analytics's virtual environment.
 [example]

 ### 4. Distributed system and Hardware acceleration for system administrators
 BRIQUE Analytics is designed for distributed systems from the beginning.
 You can monitor system status and optimize resources with BRIQUE Analytics dashboard.
 [example]

-1. You can easily use analysis tools based on GUI environment.
-2. You can implement your own algorithm with multiple language support.
-3. You can increase computing performance with our distributed system.
-4. You can make your own products based on our API service.